MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/manifest-schema-reference/includes/pfx-default-value-description.md

-Use the `pfx-default-value` property value to evaluate events and properties instead of static default values using Power Fx expressions.
+Use the `pfx-default-value` property value to evaluate events and properties using Power Fx expressions instead of static default values.
 You can use this to:

 - Responsively size the control
 - Access connectors